practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

     @writebuffer = ""
   end

-  # This tells IO.select what IO to use
+  # This tells IO.select what IO to use.
   def to_io; @io end

   def <<(chunk)